0xthiagomartins/nassim-blog/src/docs/posts/0 Data Concepts.md

 ### Security and Privacy

 Data security and privacy deliver data protection across enterprise.
-Together, they comprise the people, process and technology required to prevent destructive forcces and unwanted actions.
+Together, they comprise the people, process and technology required to prevent destructive forces and unwanted actions.

 **Data security** is protecting data, information, and systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide: